Striping

 ADA accessible parking striping costs significantly more per space than standard parking lot lines.
-A single ADA-compliant handicap space costs $50 to $175 to stripe, compared to $3 to $8 for a standard parking stall.
+Industry sources have historically reported a single ADA-compliant handicap space costing $40 to $250+ to stripe, compared to a few dollars for a standard parking stall.
 The premium reflects the additional markings, precision, and materials required for compliance.

 For Oregon commercial property managers, ADA striping is not optional.
 Federal ADA law and Oregon's ORS 447.233 both mandate accessible parking, and the penalties for non-compliance dwarf the cost of doing it right.
 This guide covers what you should budget for every component of ADA handicap striping.